Differentiable Programming for Earth System Modeling: Differentiable Models: Manual and Automatic Adjoints

-Transforms of Algorithms in Fortran (TAF) \citep{giering1998} is a library that provides AD to generate code of adjoint models and has been successfully applied to GCMs like the MITgcm \citep{Marotzke1999} and PlaSIM \citep{lyu2018}.
-Contrary to more modern AD systems, which work in the background without the additionally generated code and structures for the derivative or adjoint exposed to the user, TAF directly translates and generates code for an adjoint model and exposes it to the user.
-It comes with its own set of limitations that make it harder to incorporate e.g. GPU use, or techniques and methods from ML.
+Adjoint models of several ESM components have already been generated automatically with AD tools such as Transforms of Algorithms in Fortran (TAF) \citep{giering1998} and Tapenade \citep{Hascoet2013TTA}.
+TAF is a library that provides AD to generate code of adjoint models and has been successfully applied to GCMs like the MITgcm \citep{Marotzke1999} and PlaSIM \citep{lyu2018}.
+In contrast to more modern AD systems, which work in the background without the additionally generated code and structures for the derivative or adjoint exposed to the user, TAF directly translates and generates code for an adjoint model and exposes it to the user.
+It comes with its own set of limitations that make it harder to incorporate e.g. GPU use, or techniques and methods from ML and often needs user modifications to the generated adjoint code.
 However, it has already led to many successful studies that show advances in parameter tuning \citep{lyu2018}, state estimation \citep{stammer2002} and uncertainty quantification \citep{loose2021}.
 While these can be seen as pioneering efforts for differentiable Earth system modeling, modern, more capable AD systems in combination with machinery originally developed for ML tasks promise substantially greater benefits.
+Modern AD systems like the aforementioned JAX, Zygote and Enzyme provide gradients in a more automaticated way, i.e. with less user interaction, and with greater generality than AD systems like Tapenade while still also profiting from compiler optimisations and offering much easier interfacing with ML workflows and potential GPU acceleration \cite{innes2019}.
+Each of these AD systems uses different approaches to derive optimized gradient code and to assure manageable memory demand (see Sec.~\ref{sec:challenges}).